-We are working together to deliver the COVID-19 Vaccination Programmes.
+We are working together to deliver the COVID-19 Vaccination Programme.

-These will initially be administered at Springs Health Centre, 1 Recreation Close, Chesterfield S43 4PL.
-We will be administering the mRNA Pfizer vaccine at Clowne.
-We appreciate this will be difficult for our Dronfield patients to attend, hence they will have access to vaccinations at Stubley Medical Centre - for detail specific to the Dronfield hub, click here.
+Vaccines are administered from our own Practice (Moss Valley Medical Practice and Gosforth Valley Medical Practice) as well as from Springs Health Centre, 1 Recreation Close, Chesterfield S43 4PL.
+Dronfield patients may also have access to vaccinations at Stubley Medical Centre - for detail specific to the Dronfield hub, click here.

 NED PCN Practices are doing all they can to offer an effective vaccine delivery service as quickly and safely as possible.

 Vaccination sites and delivery dates are determined by NHS England, not by us.